EspenAlbert/span-tree/span_tree/readme.md

         - toml
         - json
 - A local "minimal-system" working
-    - span-tree used in library with a publisher that writes to a DB
+    - span-trace used in library with a publisher that writes to a DB
     - a textual CLI for viewing the traces
 - A local "full-system" working
     - Support annotating traces